 Horses can pick up sand easily as they feed from the ground or feed on short grass found in pastures.
 The granules of dirt and sand can settle at the bottom of the horse’s intestines – the colon specifically, where these particles can irritate the lining of the intestines.

 Mild form of sand colic is often accompanied by diarrhea and this form is usually transient.
 But if enough sand continues to accumulate inside the intestines, the condition may become severe and cause further discomfort, or worse – the intestines can get displaced or twisted and eventually rupture.

-Removing sand particles from the intestines may be difficult but laxatives usually work.
-However, prevention is way better; avoid feeding your horse with hay directly on the ground or use mats if you need to feed on the ground.
-Manage your pastures properly to make sure they are not overgrazed.
+If possible avoid feeding your horse with hay directly on the ground.
+Use mats or nets if possible.
+Manage & rotate your pastures properly to make sure they are not overgrazed.

 If there is still a risk of sand building up, then do a monthly psyllium husk flush.
 Psyllium is relatively cheap and can be bought at most feed stores.
 For the first 3-5 days of the month, add one cup of psyllium to your horse’s feed.
 This will act as an ‘intestinal broom’ and flush out the sand.